-Help for Heroes is calling upon the UK Government to fully implement the recommendations of Lord Etherton’s Review into the impact of the pre-2000 ban on homosexuality in the Armed Forces upon veterans.
+Help for Heroes is calling upon the UK Government to hold an urgent Parliamentary debate and a fairer compensation deal for those impacted by the pre-2000 ban on homosexuality in the Armed Forces.

-However, whilst we support most of the recommendations in this review, the suggested cap of £50 million (estimated to be £20,000 per victim) on the financial compensation pot falls substantially short of what is needed to replace the victim's loss of earnings and pension entitlements, let alone provide feelings of justice or security in later life.
+In December 2023, the Government announced to the House of Commons its intentions to carry out all 49 recommendations of Lord Etherton’s recommendations, following an independent report.
+Our only exception is that the suggested cap of £50 million (estimated to be £20,000 per victim) on the whole compensation pot falls substantially short of what is needed to replace the victim's loss of earnings and pension entitlements, let alone provide feelings of justice or security in later life.

 In the 1950s, laws were passed criminalising homosexuality, specifically, within the Royal Navy, British Army and Royal Air Force.
 Homosexuality was defined under these laws as ‘conduct of a cruel, indecent or unnatural kind’ and could be punished with up to two years in prison.